tamada/pochi/site/content/description.md

 * `-v "$PWD":/home/pochi`: share volume `$PWD` in host OS to `/home/pochi` in the container OS.
     * `$PWD` must be the absolute path.

-`ghcr.io/tamada/pochi` does not include groovy, therefore, it does not work on interactive mode.
+`ghcr.io/tamada/pochi` does not include groovy interactive shell environment.
+Therefore, it does not work on interactive mode.
 If want to run `pochi` on the interactive mode, use `ghcr.io/tamada/pochi-groovysh` image instead.

 #### Environments in the docker container